txlocnguyen/jfs-inheritance-polymorphism/README.md

 - Override the increaseSpeed() method of the parent class.
 Make the increaseSpeed() method in Moto increase the speed by 20 instead of by 10

+## Main class
+- Create an instance of your Car class and name it carOne.
+Pass in the appropriate arguments

+- Create an instance of your Moto class and name it motoOne.
+Pass in the appropriate arguments

+- Call increaseSpeed() on carOne.

+- Using System.out.println print the current speed of carOne (You will need to use your getter for currentSpeed here)

+- Call decreaseSpeed() on carOne.

+- Using System.out.println print the current speed of carOne (You will need to use your getter for currentSpeed here)

+- Call increaseSpeed() on motoOne.

+- Using System.out.println print the current speed of motoOne (You will need to use your getter for currentSpeed here)

+- Call decreaseSpeed() on motoOne.

+- Using System.out.println print the current speed of motoOne (You will need to use your getter for currentSpeed here)

+- Try to increase the speed of motoOne above its max speed.
+This should not be allowed.

+- Try to decrease the speed of motoOne below 0.
+This should not be allowed.

 <br>